AndresMpa/mu-vim/README.md

   </p>
 </div>

-MμVim is a Neovim and Vim setup with three configs.
-This repository is **Current**, the Lua core.
-Mini and VimScript live in their own repos.
-New features land here first.
+MμVim is three editor configs.
+This repository is **Current**: Lua, Neovim only, and where new work lands first.

-## Other configs

-### Mini

-A single `init.vim`.
-Useful as a template or on a server.
-See [mu-vim-mini](https://github.com/AndresMpa/mu-vim-mini).
-There is a walkthrough at [andresmpa.github.io/mu-vim-page](https://andresmpa.github.io/mu-vim-page/).

-### VimScript (LTS)

-Modular VimScript for Vim and Neovim.
-See [mu-vim-vimscript](https://github.com/AndresMpa/mu-vim-vimscript).

-### Current (this repo)

-Lua, Neovim only.
-Use this if you want the latest stack.
-It is also the most involved of the three.
+The other two are [Mini](https://github.com/AndresMpa/mu-vim-mini) (one `init.vim`) and [VimScript](https://github.com/AndresMpa/mu-vim-vimscript) (modular Vim and Neovim).
+Docs for all three: [andresmpa.github.io/mu-vim-page](https://andresmpa.github.io/mu-vim-page/).

 #### Take a look